 The rear view of the truck features stacked tail lights on either side of a tall tailgate that has a sculpted center section that mimics and inverts the shape of the fender flares.

 Built on what General Motors calls its GMT900 platform, the Silverado shares much of its underpinnings with the Tahoe SUV, though the pickup gets a unique rear suspension and a frame section 245-percent stiffer than that of the SUV.
-The current Silverado chassis is far more rigid than that of the previous generation, which allows the engineers to reduce the gaps between the truck bed and passenger compartment and between fenders and bumpers.
+The current Silverado chassis is far more rigid than that of the previous generation, which allowed the engineers to reduce the gaps between the truck bed and passenger compartment and between fenders and bumpers.
 This stiffer frame also allows suspension components to be designed for improved ride and handling characteristics as well as allowing enhanced aerodynamics and fuel efficiency.

 The pure pickup interior is more driver and work oriented, includes two glove boxes in the dashboard, one of them just about the right size to hold a pair of work gloves and a few small items, and a 40/20/40-split front bench seat with the center section of the seat back folding down to form a wide arm rest with lots of storage capacity.
 This interior features large switchgear controls and interior door handles designed to be easily manipulated even while wearing bulky gloves.

 The more luxury-oriented interior includes bucket seats with a permanent center console with 20 liters of storage capacity.
 The center stack puts ventilation and audio controls within easy site and reach of the front seat passenger.
 This version has a single glove box in the dash.

 Headlights are more or less controlled by twisting a rotary knob on the dash to the left of the steering wheel.
 An identical knob to the right is used to switch between 2WD and 4WD.
 We found it's easy to switch to 4WD, while trying to switch off the headlights.